-Quantitative measures established by regulation to ensure capital adequacy require BFB to maintain minimum amounts of ratios of Total Risk-based Capital Ratio, Tier 1 Risk-Based Capital Ratio, Common Equity Tier 1 Capital, and Tier 1 Leverage Ratio (as defined in the regulations).
-Management believes, as of September 30, 2018, that BFB meets all the capital adequacy requirements to which it is subject.
+Quantitative measures established by regulation to ensure capital adequacy require BFB to maintain minimum amounts of Tier 1 Leverage Ratio (as defined in the regulations).
+Management believes, as of September 30, 2020, that BFB meets all the capital adequacy requirements to which it is subject.

-As of September 30, 2018, the most recent filing with the Federal Reserve Bank of Kansas City, BFB was categorized as well capitalized under the regulatory framework for prompt corrective action.
-To remain categorized as adequately capitalized, BFB will have to maintain minimum Total Risk-based Capital Ratio, Tier 1 Risk-Based Capital Ratio, Common Equity Tier 1 Capital, and Tier 1 Leverage Ratio as disclosed in the table below.
+As of September 30, 2020, the most recent filing with the Federal Reserve Bank of Kansas City, BFB was categorized as well capitalized under the community bank leverage ratio framework for prompt corrective action.
+To remain categorized as adequately capitalized, BFB will have to maintain minimum Tier 1 Leverage Ratio as disclosed in the table below.
 There are no conditions or events since the most recent filing that management believes have adversely changed BFB's prompt corrective action category.

-BFB's actual and required capital amounts and ratios at September 30, 2018 and 2017, are as follows:
+BFB's actual and required capital amounts and ratios at September 30, 2020 and 2019, are as follows: